Ocean Liner and Travel Brochures

 Popular Tours to Europe - Beale Tours - WSL - 1928

 White Star Line Canadian Service.
 Informational brochure details several different European tours with Itineraries and Costs.
 Steamship Interior Photos included: Dining Room, Smoking Room, Ladies' Lounge, Dance Hall, Two-Berth Cabin with Settee, and Lounge, all from Tourist Third Class (Ship's Not Identified).
-An illustration of SS Laurentic (1927) and an advertisement with a photo of a European Standard Suitcase (27.5 x 14.5 x 8 inches).
+Illustrations include the SS Laurentic (1927) and an advertisement with a photo of a European Standard Suitcase (27.5 x 14.5 x 8 inches).

 White Star Line To Boston and New York in Third Class - 1930